-Fitness goals can range from pretty much anything related to your body.
-They can be focussed on creating yourself a better body image, all the way through to generally being healthier and happier to deal with everyday life as best you can.
+Fitness goals can range from pretty much anything related to your body, from helping you create a better body image for yourself all the way through to generally being healthier and happier to deal with everyday life.
 One goal that isn’t always the first thing to come to mind, however, is flexibility.
-It’s one of the less popular aims to go for, but it is actually a great way to make sure that you’re keeping your body in peak physical condition and reducing your risk of injury in everyday life.
+It’s one of the less popular aims to go for, but it is actually a great way to ensure that you’re keeping your body in peak condition and reduce your risk of injury.

 It sounds easy, but you’d be surprised at how many people who regularly train have very poor motion ranges.
 Here, we’re diving into some of the key benefits and ways for why and how to be more flexible.

-Flexibility isn’t just the typical how far you can reach or how deeply into a stretch you can get yourself either.
+Flexibility isn’t just how far you can reach or how deeply into a stretch you can get yourself, either.
 There’s quite a lot more depth to it than meets the eye.
-Don’t get us wrong, these are examples of flexibility, but to really know your stuff, you need to know what it is that is and isn’t in the norm, and what is safe for you to attempt.
+Don’t get us wrong, these are examples of flexibility, but to really know your stuff, you need to know what it is and what is safe for you to attempt.

 The realistic way to approach flexibility is to look at the more generalised overview.
 It’s generally defined as: